Science on the Sound – Floating Classroom

 Long Island Sound offers an exceptional environment to learn how to sail, develop navigational skills and study a wide range of marine life and habitats, water quality and human impact on the environment.
 The SoundWaters Science and Sailing curriculum is focused on teaching students the science, technology, engineering, and mathematics that are inherent to sailing and offers a deeper look into many of the environmental science concepts learned during weekly experiments.
 We offer a high quality sailing instruction for all levels of experience.
 From beginner to seasoned racer SoundWaters will help students advance their skills to the next level.

-The program meets twice a week for 3 hours a day after school for 10 sessions.
+The program meets once a week for 3 hours a day after school for 10 sessions.

 Students will learn the different parts of a boat as they rig and sail them on Holly Pond.
 Learn how to identify and understand the parts of your sailboat by playing fun games to reinforce what you’ve learned.